-The Culinary Nutrition Center provides a modern learning environment for the university's Nutrition and Dietetics program, School of Rehabilitation and Medical Sciences, The Herbert H. and Grace A. Dow College of Health Professions.
-Located in Wightman Hall, this 90% donor-funded project transformed the outdated food laboratory into a state-of-the art nutrition science technology classroom enhancing the educational experience for students, faculty, and community partners via both student-led and faculty outreach programs.
+The Culinary Nutrition Center provides a modern learning environment for the university's Nutrition and Dietetics program within the School of Rehabilitation and Medical Sciences and The Herbert H. and Grace A. Dow College of Health Professions.
+Located in Wightman Hall, this center transformed the outdated food laboratory into a state-of-the art nutrition science technology classroom enhancing the educational experience for students, faculty, and community partners via both student-led and faculty outreach programs.